Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective

 \subsection{Simulation Comparison}

-For \emph{DMC benchmark}, we choose SAC \cite{SAC} as the basic RL algorithm to perform a fair comparison.
-For \emph{Legged Robot} task, we adopt PPO \cite{PPO} as the basic RL algorithm since previous studies show that PPO combined with massive parallelism obtains remarkable performance in challenging legged locomotion tasks \cite{ETH_sci_1,rma}.
-As described above, we uniformly sample privilege parameters episodically from a specified range for both training and testing.
-Thus, the agent needs to take actions in different underlying dynamics episodically, which is very different from the standard RL setting.

-The results for DMC benchmark are shown in Table \ref{result:dmc}.
-Our method achieves the best performance in almost all test environments, especially in the most challenging task \textit{quadruped\ walk}.
-Surprisingly, we find HIB even outperforms the \textit{teacher} policy in this task.
-We hypothesize that this environment is stochastic, and the history of local states and actions contains more useful information that can benefit future decisions.
-In \textit{quadruped\ walk}, an agent relies on the angles and positions of previous legged joints to make a smooth movement, which is somewhat more important than the current privileged state.
-HIB performing better in history utilization while other methods fail.
+For varying dynamic parameters, the results are shown in Table \ref{result:dmc}.
+Our method achieves the best performance in almost all test environments, closely matching the returns of the oracle (teacher) method.
+The results in Table \ref{result:morph} demonstrate that HIB can also generalize to unseen environments with morphology shifts, highlighting its superior capability which benefits from our proposed IB-style training.
+While the student baseline can perform slightly better than HIB, it exhibits larger variance because its performance heavily relies on the teacher policy and its exploration ability is restricted.

-The results on Legged Robot benchmark (Table \ref{result:legged_robot}) further verify the advantage of HIB, where our method outperforms other baselines on most terrains except on rough slope.
-From the simulation results, HIB can be seamlessly combined with different RL algorithms and generalizes well across different domains and tasks, demonstrating the efficiency and high scalability of HIB.
+The results on the Legged Robot benchmark (Table \ref{result:legged_robot}) further verify the advantage of HIB.
+Our method outperforms the two strongest baselines, student and DreamWaQ, on the three most challenging terrains: stairs, discrete obstacles, and slopes.
+From the simulation results, HIB can be seamlessly combined with different RL algorithms and generalizes well across different domains and tasks, demonstrating the efficacy and high scalability of HIB.